MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-setup.md

 1. Go to **Inventory Management \> Periodic \> Inventory Visibility Integration** and disable the job.
 1. Go to LCS and open the page for the environment where you want to uninstall the add-in  (see also [Install the Inventory Visibility Add-in](#install-add-in)).
 1. Select **Uninstall**.

-The uninstallation process terminates the Inventory Visibility Add-in, unregisters the add-in from LCS, and deletes any temporary data that is stored in the Inventory Visibility Add-in data cache.
-However, the primary inventory data that is stored in your Dataverse subscription isn't deleted.
-To delete Inventory Visibility data that is stored in your Dataverse subscription, follow these steps:
+1. The uninstallation process now terminates the Inventory Visibility Add-in, unregisters the add-in from LCS, and deletes any temporary data that is stored in the Inventory Visibility Add-in data cache.
+However,  primary inventory data that was synced to your Dataverse subscription is still stored there.
+To delete this data, continue to the next step.
 1. Open [Power Apps](https://make.powerapps.com).
 1. Select **Environment** on the navigation bar
 1. Select the Dataverse environment that is bonded with your LCS environment.